mehmeteyupoglu/search-films/README.md

 # Film DB

-Film DB is a cool small weekend project .
+Film is a cool small weekend project .
 It basically searches for films and retrives data from mock [OMDB Api](http://www.omdbapi.com/).
 Vue.js and it's ecosystem has been adopted on the client side.
 For the whole list of packages used in the project, please checkout [package.json](https://github.com/mehmeteyupoglu/search-films/blob/main/package.json).

 ## Principles, Docs and Methodologies